What is a Linear Foot and How to Calculate It

 4.5

-Icon Yes LightMove.org readers, military personnel
+Icon Yes LightMove.org discount, Military

 What is square footage?

 To begin finding the square footage of an object or space, measure its length in linear feet.
 Then, measure it in one other direction.
-You only need to take two measurements to find square footage, but which measurements you should take depend on what you’re measuring.
+You only need to take two measurements to find square footage, but which measurements you should take depends on what you’re measuring.

 To find a wall’s square footage, measure its length and its height.
 Similarly, to know how much wall space a piece of decor or furniture will take up, measure its length and its height.
 To find the square footage of your kitchen floor or learn how much floor space something will take up, measure its width and its length.